Paul was a student at the University of Wisconsin in the 60s and also served in the Navy during America's involvement in the Vietnam War.

 I had never considered joining a fraternity during my freshman and sophomore years.
 A number of my classmates had done so, and so many of them had eventually flunked out of school due to bad grades from too much partying and not hitting the books.
 My studies had taken priority over socializing during my first three years of college.
 I had been in a pre-med course of study which was very demanding.
 Now that all of the medical schools had rejected my applications, I had recently applied for graduate work in chemistry.
 Perhaps joining a chemistry fraternity at this time would be a good move to make.

 The notice which I had seen posted in the Chemistry Building was announcing an open smoker for all students in chemistry-related fields interested in joining the fraternity on the following evening at the Alpha Chi Sigma fraternity house.
 The next evening at 7:00 I made my way across campus and almost to the shore of Lake Mendota where the frat house was located at 621 North Lake Street.
-The house had a great location in that it was situated only two blocks from the central university library and State Street where campus merged into downtown.
+The house had a great location in that it was situated only two blocks from the central university library and State Street where the campus merged into downtown.
 The fraternity house was huge and old, and I shivered from the cold breeze off of the lake as I rang the front doorbell.

 A fraternity brother answered the door and ushered me into a smoke-filled front room which was crowded with fraternity brothers and others like me rushing the fraternity.
-I had small talk with a lot of the brothers and other rushees.
+I had a small talk with a lot of the brothers and other rushees.
 Next, I filled out a form indicating where I was living on campus and what I was studying in school.